-[ Note: The following SOP Provisions are to be incorporated in public works contracts using NEC4 Engineering and Construction Contract (ECC) (Options A to D).
+[ Note: The following SOP Provisions are to be incorporated in public works contracts using NEC ECC HK Edition (Options A to D).
 Contract drafters are reminded to remove the inapplicable ones and the relevant guidelines in blue. ]

 Part 1 – Interpretation